Runlane

 When To Use It

-- core/runtime tests that need to compose a lane without importing
+• core/runtime tests that need to compose a lane without importing @runlane/lane-local

 For application code and examples, prefer createLocalLane() from @runlane/lane-local.
-The lane package wires these adapters together and reports combined capabilities.
+The lane package wires local storage without an external transport and reports composed capabilities.

-If you do need a lane while staying at the adapter layer, compose the adapters with createLane():
+If you do need a lane while staying at the adapter layer, compose local storage with explicit transport delivery:

 import { createLocalStorage, createLocalTransport } from '@runlane/local-adapters'